Posted on 7/8/2019 in Accessibility

 - Require usage of 3rd party vendors on their site meet WCAG 2.0 criteria

-This aligns to many recently settled website accessibility cases relating to the ADA, which have required the defendant to conform to either WCAG 2.0 (Level A or AA criteria), Section 508, or a combination of both.
+This aligns with many recently settled website accessibility cases relating to the ADA, which have required the defendant to conform to either WCAG 2.0 (Level A or AA criteria), Section 508, or a combination of both.

 What Should You Do?

 Take action now.
 Be proactive and resolve any accessibility issues on your website as soon as possible.
 Fixing these now is better than waiting until a demand letter is presented to you.

 Not sure where to start?
 Wakefly partners with companies like Siteimprove, an industry-leading provider of comprehensive web accessibility testing software and services, to help you in this effort.
 Wakefly can perform an ADA website audit for you.
 The Siteimprove Intelligence Platform provides clear explanations of potential accessibility issues, combined with practical recommendations to work toward accessibility compliance for your website – so you know exactly what you’re fixing and why.
 That, in conjunction with other tools and a detailed, manual review of your site, will give you actionable insights on what is needed to make your site pass compliance regulations.

 Then after you fix your accessibility issues, continue to be proactive in monitoring your site.
 Every time you plan a site update, whether it’s a content update or added site functionality, make sure you keep accessibility in mind.
 Wakefly can run regularly scheduled ADA website audits to identify issues as they arise.
 Consider your users.
 Build with inclusivity in mind so you won't have to pay for it later.

 Most importantly, above all, fixing your site's accessibility issues is the right thing to do.
 Currently, 1 in 5 people in the United States has a disability.
 If your site is not accessible, your site presents barriers to those with a disability, barriers that can prevent them from understanding the purpose of your site and/or interacting with you.